cxelshal/AstroGears/README.md

   - **AstroGears_ESP32Code.ino** - The main Arduino code used to control the sensors and interact with the website.

   - **HackPublisher.h** - A header file used to establish communication between the Arduino circuit and our website.

+## Challenges Encountered

+During the development process, we encountered various challenges:

+1. **Incorrect sensor readings:** We used the engineering mindset to carefully check sensor connections and ensure proper wiring.

+2. **Unexpected behavior:** We utilized the Serial Monitor to print sensor readings and troubleshoot issues with the code logic.

+3. **Iterative testing:** We performed multiple iterations to improve the code and hardware based on real-world scenarios.